-It's up to you to decide what level of radiation is acceptable to you and your family, but personally I'd have no qualms taking ny two year old to Tokyo right now. almost 6 years ago
+It's up to you to decide what level of radiation is acceptable to you and your family, but personally I'd have no qualms taking ny two year old to Tokyo right now. about 6 years ago

 It's NOT safe at all.

 Do not trust Japanese's government.
 They have lied.

 The radiation level in Tokyo is below average of the world, but obviously it increased after the Fukushima nuclear plant accident.